parts/6.62.Concurrency-PrematureTermination-CGS.md

 6.62.1 Applicability to language

-Joining a thread causes the joining thread to await the joined thread’s termination before continue.
+Joining a thread causes the joining thread to await the joined thread’s termination before continuing.
 Useful for executing in parallel and then proceeding after the dispatched work is complete, but does not notify the joining task if the termination was premature.

 C++ 2020 provides callbacks in the form of stop_callback to notify the setting thread when a thread of interest has been terminated.
-It also provides stop_token for a thread to query it is being instructed to terminate.
+It also provides stop_token for a thread to query it is being instructed to terminate. (should go in 6.60 if not there already).

 6.62.2 Avoidance mechanisms for language users